pagopa-archive/io/README.md

 TF_VAR_DEV_PORTAL_EXT_CLIENT_SECRET=<Application Key>
 ```

-### Deploy instructions

 #### Configuration files

-On or more between the following configuration files must be changed before
-deploying a new Azure resource or to make changes to the existing ones:

-* `infrastructure/$ENVIRONMENT/tfvars.json`: read by Terrafom and the automated tasks, contains the name of the Azure resources specific to one enviroment
+* `$ENVIRONMENT/tfvars.json`: read by Terrafom and the automated tasks, contains the name of the Azure resources specific to one enviroment
-* `infrastructure/azure.tf`: the main Terraform configuration file; it takes variables value from `tfvars.json`
+* `azure.tf`: the main Terraform configuration file; it takes variables value from `tfvars.json`

-* `infrastructure/common/tfvars.json`: read by Terraform and the automated tasks, contains values for variables common to all environments; rarely needs to be changed
+* `common/tfvars.json`: read by Terraform and the automated tasks, contains values for variables common to all environments; rarely needs to be changed
-* `infrastructure/common/config.json`: a configuration file read by the automated tasks (ignored by Terraform); rarely needs to be changed
+* `common/config.json`: a configuration file read by the automated tasks (ignored by Terraform); rarely needs to be changed

-* `infrastructure/apim/*`: a directory that contains the configuration of the API management resource (ie. portal templates) taken from the [embedded git repository](https://docs.microsoft.com/en-us/azure/api-management/api-management-configuration-repository-git)
+* `apim/*`: a directory that contains the configuration of the API management resource (ie. portal templates) taken from the [embedded git repository](https://docs.microsoft.com/en-us/azure/api-management/api-management-configuration-repository-git)
-* `infrastructure/api-policies`: API policies used by the API management
+* `api-policies`: API policies used by the API management

 #### Shared Terraform state